(Lilayni and Damon)

-French girl Lilayni Perrot is in Manhattan on a mission to win back the man she loves, at any cost.
+Lilayni Perrot is in Manhattan on a mission to win back the man she loves… at any cost.

 But billionaire Damon Solarin won’t be won back.
-He comes from a gritty past and his trust once lost is lost forever.
+He comes from a gritty past, and his trust once lost is lost forever.
 He knows an empty promise of love when he hears it.
 Lilayni left him once.
 She shouldn’t have returned.
-Now he’ll take what he wants from her, no love attached.
-Because revenge is sweet.
+Now he’s determined to have his revenge.
+Love be damned.